 After that, Knights are never mentioned again in the lore section.
 I call utter BS.

 I won't lie, it's frustrating to see illustrations recycled from the old Horus Heresy black books from 1.0 - Conquest, Tempest, Retribution, etc. - with lots of Knights fighting alongside Taghmata forces.
 In those original black books, Knights are frequently described clashing against each other alongside opposing Taghmata forces.
-Yet, there was little to almost no mention of Knights, alongside from nameless Knight fodder blown up by the Imperial Fists, and three pages of random Knight characters who aren't involved in any of the three incidents at all.
+Yet, there was little to almost no mention of Knights, aside from nameless Knight fodder blown up by the Imperial Fists, and three pages of random Knight characters who aren't involved in any of the three incidents at all.
 Really?

 The Martian Civil War, which was a great opportunity to flesh out non-Space Marine factions such as House Taranis, maybe House Zavora, perhaps House Vextrix - much like how the old black books went into details on the various Knight Houses (hell, you can see my Knight articles in the blog) - did not.
 I don't mind the inclusion of Imperial Fists, Raven Guard and Blood Angels.
 It makes total sense that they will dispatch missions to Mars.
 But why are you excluding House Taranis and other major Mechanicum/Knight factions that were involved in the Heresy?
 Why is there no mention of the Loyalist Legio Tempestus's last stand?